Similarities And Differences Of Evolution Essential Vs Essential XTR Garbage Disposal Models

 After checking out this entire range of similarities, you might now be wondering whether these devices are any different from each other in the first place.
 Well, before you jump to any conclusion, let me tell you one thing- there are a couple of major and minor differences.

 One of the most prominent differences between the two models is their size.
-I’ve personally checked, and found the XTR to have an average height of 12-1/4 inches, contrary to the Evolution Essential that comes with a height of 12 inches.
+I’ve personally checked, and found the XTR to have an average height of 12-1/4 inches, unlike the Evolution Essential that comes with a height of 12 inches.
 Alternatively, the average width of XTR is 8-3/5 inches while Essential comes with a width of 10 inches.
-The chamber capacity too has minor difference.
+The chamber capacity too has a minor difference.
 The XTR features a capacity of 34.6 oz while the Evolution has a capacity of 40 oz.

 Another striking difference is in the operation of the multigrid technology.
 While both the garbage disposal units come with a two-stage multi-grind technology, the Evolution Essential is slightly more advanced in this department.
 This is because the disposal unit comes with a Grindshear Ring and a Tri-Action Lug unit that’ll make it easier for you to grind foods.
 The food waste will be automatically liquefied after which it will comfortably flow in your sewage unit.